OpenID Connect 1.0

 Audiences

 When it comes to OpenID Connect 1.0 there are effectively two types of audiences.
 There is the audience embedded in the ID Token which should always include the requesting clients identifier and audience of the Access Token and Refresh Token.
 The intention of the audience in the ID Token is used to convey which Relying Party or client was the intended audience of the token.
-In contrast the audience of the Access Token is used by the Authorization Server or Resource Server to satisfy an internal policy.
+In contrast, the audience of the Access Token is used by the Authorization Server or Resource Server to satisfy an internal policy.
 You could consider the ID Token and it’s audience to be a public facing audience, and the audience of other tokens to be private or have private meaning even when the Access Token is using the JWT Profile for OAuth 2.0 Access Tokens.

 For these reasons the audience of the Access Token, Refresh Token, and ID Token are effectively completely separate and Authelia treats them in this manner.
 An ID Token will always and only have the client identifier of the specific client that requested it per specification, the Access Token will always have the granted audience of the Authorization Flow or last successful Refresh Flow, and the Refresh Token will always have the granted audience of the Authorization Flow.